Fowaller History, Family Crest & Coats of Arms

 Early Notables of the Fowaller family (pre 1700)

-, broker of the marriage of Mary...
-Another 40 words (3 lines of text) are included under the topic Early Fowaller Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early Fowaller Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fowaller family to Ireland